James Brunton Stephens: Personal

-He was suffering for some time from angina pectoris before his death on 29 June 1902.
+He died on 29 June 1902.
 His funeral was held the next day and proceeded from Wyuna, his residence on Water Street at Highgate Hill, to the South Brisbane Cemetery.
 Stephens was buried in the same joint plot as his parents-in-law, Thomas Willet Donaldson (c.
 1810–1875) and Barbara Donaldson (c.
 1814–1898), and survived by his wife, four daughters, and one son.
 His wife, and three daughters (Jessie, Mary and Georgina) were later interred in the family plot.